WwZzz/easyFL/README.md

 * `computing_config` controls the computing resources of all the clients.
 See `utils.systemic_simulator` for more details.

 Additional hyper-parameters for particular federated algorithms:

 * `algo_para` is used to receive the algorithm-dependent hyper-parameters from command lines.
 Usage: 1) The hyper-parameter will be set as the default value defined in Server.__init__() if not specifying this term, 2) For algorithms with one or more parameters, use `--algo_para v1 v2 ...` to specify the values for the parameters.
 The input order depends on the dict `Server.algo_para` defined in `Server.__init__()`.

+Logger's setting

+* `logger` is used to selected the logger, where the logger shard the same name with this term will be loaded.

+* `log_level` shares the same meaning with the LEVEL in the python's native module logging.

+* `log_file` controls whether to store the running-time information into `.log` in `fedtask/taskname/log/`, default value is false.

+* `no_log_console` controls whether to show the running time information on the console, and default value is false.

 ## Architecture